-The Wind Crystal (not identified as such quite yet) told me to hike it up to the surface and find three others chosen by destiny.
-I can’t imagine what it told the Kids in the original, but based on the evidence, I believe the original scene was cropped from here and stuck to a later part of the DS game with craft glue.
-Teleported to the surface, I indignantly returned to the cave at once to pillage the halls I had been teleported past, and was duly rewarded.
-I also found the hole Luneth fell in, and wondered why on earth he was even there, though I don’t really expect an explanation.
+The Wind Crystal (not identified as such quite yet) told Luneth to hike it up to the surface and find three others chosen by destiny.
+I can’t imagine what it told the Kids in the original, but based on the evidence, I believe the original scene was cropped and stuck to a later part of the DS game with craft glue.
+You’ll know when.
+Teleported to the surface, I indignantly returned to the cave to pillage the halls I had been teleported past, and was duly rewarded.
+I also found the hole Luneth fell in, a teeny thing in the middle of a huge room, and wondered why on earth he was even there to begin with, though I don’t really expect an explanation.

 I headed to the nearest town, supposedly Luneth’s hometown, only to learn that (like Josef’s death in FFII) everyone in town already knew what happened with the Crystal.
-Did the game cut out a scene where Luneth stood on a soap box and told everyone a rock had talked to him?
+Did the game cut out a scene where Luneth stood on a soap box and told everyone that a rock had spoken to him?
 By talking to the populace, I learn that Luneth is adopted and, like every adoptee in early gaming history, his parents just knew he was fated to something-something save the world someday.
-In the original game all four kids were foster siblings, but in this version there are only two: Luneth and his foster-brother, Arc.
-To make matters worse, there is no sign of the other members of the party, just complicating my job here.
+In the original game all four kids were foster siblings, but in this version there are only two: Luneth and his foster-brother, Arc, whom we’ll see in a moment.
+To make matters worse, there is no sign of the other members of the party, just complicating our job here.

 Speaking of Arc, he proves useless on his own: his neighbours seems to think he’s a coward, so he runs off to prove himself before Luneth can even talk to him.
 Instead, I’m treated to a tutorial on this game’s zoom feature.
 I still can’t believe that’s a thing.
 The zoom feature helps you find secrets, and is utterly infuriating.
 You have to zoom the camera in to find sparkles that mark either items or the switches for secret passages, and it’s so time consuming to zoom in and out like this that I’m prepared to miss items just because I’m not willing to stare practically at Luneth’s forehead, but you just know the game is going to hide some plot-important switches and that’s already pissing me off.

-Still holding a squad’s worth of equipment, I only spent my money on low-level spells, figuring I was safer off with the spells than without, and perhaps more than just a little stuck in a FFII mentality, thinking I should be buffing the spells up as soon as possible, which was silly of me.
+Still holding a squad’s worth of equipment, I only spent my money on low-level spells, figuring I was safer off with the spells than without, and perhaps more than just a little stuck in a FFII mentality, thinking I should be buffing the spells up as soon as possible, which was silly of me because that’s not a thing in this game.
 Magic in this game actually functions like FFI on the NES and Famicom, despite the “New Style” conversion of FFI predating the re-release of FFIII.
-That means limited spell casts, spell levels, the works.
+That means ammo-limited spell casts, spell levels, the works.